-EERE anticipates making awards up to 36 months in length, comprised of one or more 12-month budget periods.
+EERE anticipates making awards up to 36 months in length, comprised of one or more 12-month budget periods except for AOI 2, which will use 15-month budget periods.
 Funding for all budget periods, including the initial budget period, is not guaranteed.
 Project continuation will be contingent upon satisfactory performance and Go/No-Go decision review.
 At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
-As a result of this evaluation, EERE will determine whether to continue to fund the project, recommend re-direction of work under the project, place a hold on federal funding for the project or discontinue funding the project.
+As a result of this evaluation, EERE will make a determination to continue to fund the project, recommend re-direction of work under the project, place a hold on federal funding for the project or discontinue funding the project.